 How to get rid of the smell?

 Since vapes are not supposed to burn your material, you’re not getting smoke out.
 Vapor is very thin and dissipates quickly.
 This results in the vapor not sticking to clothes and walls unlike smoke.
 Getting rid of the smell is fairly easy.
 Using a fan to air out the room you’ve vaped in will help.
 Open a window and let it do its thing.
 Only time can help at this point but it won’t take long.
 To speed up the process, turn on the fan and point it towards your window while trying to blow the vapor outside.

 Vaporizers that Don't Smell as Much:

-If your main goal is to decrease the smell of your herbs, you’ll want a convection dry herb vaporizer.
+If your main goal is to decrease the smell of your herbs, then a convection vaporizer is what you're going to want.
 Vapor usually consists of minimal to no smell whereas smoke is what you want to avoid.
 Smoke is the thick texture that sticks to clothes and stains walls.

 Portable Convection Dry Herb Vaporizers:

 The Crafty Vaporizer by Storz & Bickel, one of the most respectable dry herb vaporizer companies who made the Volcano Classic.
 The Crafty Vaporizer is a classy high quality portable dry herb vaporizer that includes a variable temperature setting that defaults at 356 degree Fahrenheit with a booster mode that increases it to 383 degrees Fahrenheit.
 This technologically advanced dry herb vape also has its own special app to control the vape from its temperature to indicating its power.
 It can be used with Android and iPhone devices.